 Hospice nurse practitioners have a tough job.
-Unlike nurse practitioners, they are not in the business of saving lives.
-While just as committed to patient care, the outcome is different.
 Like everyone on the hospice care team, it is a hospice nurse practitioner’s responsibility to help individuals through the end-of-life process.
-Their emotional and physical support helps patients die with the dignity and respect they deserve.

 In this article we will explore: